 • References must be numbered with superscripts according to their quotation order.
 When more than two quotations of the same authors are indicated in the main body, a comma must be placed between a discontinuous set of numbers, whereas a dash must be placed between the first and last numerals of a continuous set of numbers: “Kim et al. [2,8,9] insisted…” and “However, Park et al. [11-14] showed opposing research results.”

 • Figures and tables used in the main body must be indicated as “Fig.” and “Table.”
 For example, “Magnetic resonance imaging of the brain revealed… (Figs. 1-3).

-• The number of references is recommended to 30 for original article and 10 for case report and technical note.
+• The number of references is recommended to be 30 for original articles and 10 for case reports and technical notes.

 • List names of all authors when six or fewer.
 When seven or more, list only the first three names and add et al.

 • Authors should be listed by surname followed by initials.